calinmihaicatalin/VPN-Simulation/README.md

 # VPN Network Simulation Project
-This served as my thesis application for my bachelors degree.
+This served as my thesis application for my bachelor’s degree.

 Video showcase of the project: https://youtu.be/D0MvT9yMRUU